demoth/jake2/README.md

 distributed under the terms of the GPL (see LICENSE).

 The port was done completely in Java.
 No native libraries are used for the game functionality.
-We use the jogl Java OpenGL bindings for graphics rendering and Java OpenAL (joal) for sound.
-Since 0.9.4 release, Jake2 comes with an lwjgl driver as an alternative for the jogl/joal combination.
+We use the lwjgl2 for graphics rendering and for sound.

 Jake2 is still under development.
 Send bug reports and feedback to jake2@bytonic.de.

-Currently Jake2 supports Linux, Windows2000/XP and Mac OS X. The Jake2 dedicated server runs on every Java supported plattform.
+Currently Jake2 supports Linux, Windows2000/XP and Mac OS X. The Jake2 dedicated server runs on every Java supported platform.

-requirements:
-400 MHz CPU
+Requirements:

-Geforce2 MX or better graphics accelerator at least JRE 1.4 to run Jake2 at least JDK 1.5 to build Jake2 from source
+ * at least JDK 1.8 to build and run Jake2

 Installation
 ------------

 from binary distribution:

-- run the installer with "java -jar Jake2-0.9.5-install.jar"
-- follow the instructions
+- unzip the distribution(jake2-some_version.zip)
-- change to the installation directory
+- go to bin folder
-- run the game with Jake2.sh or Jake2.bat
-- to run Jake2 with the lwjgl OpenGL/OpenAL driver use Jake2_lwjgl.sh
-  or Jake2_lwjgl.bat
+- run jake2 (or jake2.bat on windows)

 build from source:

-- unpack jake2src-version.tar.gz or jake2-version.zip
-- set JAVA_HOME environment variable to Your JDK1.5 installation
+- run `gradle run` to build from source and run jake2
-- run "build.sh installer" or "build.bat installer" to build the installer
+- run `gradle distZip` to build the distribution

 installation of Quake2 data:
 - if Jake2 does not detect the Quake2 files on startup you have the choice